sunjerry019/nanosquared/README.md

 cam.log()
 ```
 See the specific source code for more detailed documentation of the functions.

+If you do not wish to download the entire repository to interface with these beam profilers, a list of necessary files may be found under [cameras/README](./src/cameras/README.md).

 #### NanoScan
 In addition to the above functions, `NanoScan` also provides the `cam.rotationFrequency` property to set the rotation speed of the scan head.